The student reads a short paragraph and identifies relative pronouns (who, which, and, whose).

 Video: Whoever or whomever?

-In a funny scene from The Office, the student listens to different explanations of the word whomever people give and tries to decide which of them are correct/incorrect.
+In a funny scene from The Office, the student listens to different explanations of the word whomever that people give and tries to decide which of them are correct/incorrect.

 Quiz: relative clauses